zukunft/zukunft.com/docs/llm/pending_prio_2.md

      plain `add` keeps only the first of several id less objects. `add_by_key` is now safe to
-     recommend: it judges `can_be_ready` with a local message (an earlier unrelated error no longer blocks the add) and returns whether it added instead of the message state - all 47 call sites ignore the return and pass no message, so the shape can be tightened further
+     recommend: it judges `can_be_ready` with a local message (an earlier unrelated error no longer blocks the add) and returns whether it added instead of the message state - all 47 call sites ignore the return and pass no message, so the shape can be tightened further. careful with its "name already in the list" branch: it must stay on the **parent** `add_obj`, because an entry with the same name but another db id is a different object that belongs in the list (e.g. a renamed word next to its original); routing it to the named `add_obj`, which keys on the name, drops such an entry - that emptied the frontend cache phrase list, so `phrase::is_or_can_be` found nothing, `list_sort` fell into its hardcoded `load_by_name` fallback and rendered empty phrase links plus a "Mandatory field name missing in API JSON" warning on the start page. still open there: the drop is silent (TODO on the line) and the `list_sort` fallback adds objects that could not be loaded
    - the `assigned` array of a formula import now resolves each name in the `$dto` and links it (one helper shared with `assigned_word`), so `save_links` writes the links; two loose ends:
      `formula_map::$lnk_lst` has no accessor, so a unit test cannot assert the created links (only